 The company finally regaled the audiophile crowd by designing dedicated nozzles onto its wireless earpods.
 This improves passive isolation, thereby improving overall sound quality.
 Unlike the first and second-generation AirPods, the Apple AirPods Pro don’t rely on an exaggerated bass response to combat external noise.
 Ultimately, the AirPods Pro re-create a more accurate sound, which will sound great across all music genres.

 The nozzles also enable the AirPods Pro’s keystone feature: noise-cancelling.
 This is a huge improvement over the AirPods (2019) and allows for more accurate audio reproduction.
-ANC performance is excellent, and outside noise is reduced to ½ or ¼ as loud as without noise-cancelling.
-The Sony WF-1000XM3, on the other hand, are able to reduce high-pitched sounds to ⅛ or 1/16 their original intensity.
+ANC performance is excellent, and outside noise is reduced to half or one-quarter as loud as without noise-cancelling.
+The Sony WF-1000XM3, on the other hand, reduce high-pitched sounds to one-eight or one-sixteenth their original intensity.

 Although the $250 price is significant, you get plenty of bang-for-your-buck with the new AirPods Pro.

-The Master & Dynamic MW07 Plus put sound quality first and noise-cancelling second.
+- Master & Dynamic MW07 Plus: Master & Dynamic puts sound quality first and noise-cancelling second.
 That’s not to say the ANC isn’t good, it’s just that accurate sound quality is what takes precedence.
 Your songs will hardly deviate from how the audio engineer intended for them to sound, as the MW07 Plus earbuds lightly emphasize only a few small ranges of notes.